Use canvas templates

 |---|---|

-| Create from a template | Available from supported canvas creation surfaces when templates are enabled for your workspace. |
+| Create from a template | Available from supported canvas creation flows when templates are enabled for your workspace. |

 | Edit a canvas created from a template | Requires edit permission on the new canvas. |

 | Use a template with guests | Create the canvas first, then share the resulting canvas with guests.
-Guests usually do not manage the template itself. |
+Guests use the resulting canvas, not the template manager. |

 | Template manager | Used to search, preview, edit, duplicate, tag, adjust visibility, delete, or create from reusable templates when your role allows it. |

-| Mobile | Template selection can be available, but reviewing and cleaning complex templates is easier on desktop or a large tablet. |
+| Mobile | Template selection is available, but reviewing and cleaning complex templates is easier on desktop or a large tablet. |

 Templates are workflow, not decoration